Qumulo/docs/rest-api-guide/smb/shares.md

 category: /smb
 methods:
   get:
-    parameters:
+    parameters: []
-    - description: Populate trustee names in the response.
-By default, trustee names are not returned.
-      name: populate-trustee-names
-      required: false
     response_body:
       description: Return value on success
       example_value: TO DO
       schema: TO DO
       status_code: '200'
     summary: List all SMB shares.
-Refer to the 'Modify SMB Share' method for a description of the returned fields.
+Refer to the 'Modify SMB share' method for a description of the returned fields.
   post:
     parameters: